adyachauhan/adyachauhan/README.md

 - ✉️ Email: adya.careers.xo@gmail.com

 ### ⚡ Fun fact
-I’m a certified musician 🎸 and have been part of award-winning bands — turns out pattern recognition helps both in music and ML :P
+I’m a certified musician 🎸 and have been part of an award-winning band :P